Access October 2025 Acrylonitrile Prices & Forecasts

 Integration

-This chart shows Acrylonitrile price assessments in USA Dollar per metric ton (USD/mt) in 5 locations, as follows:
+This chart shows Acrylonitrile price assessments, in in USA Dollar per metric ton (USD/mt), across 5 key markets from April 2024 through April 2025:

 • Acrylonitrile, US (United States): Acrylonitrile, export transaction price, fob, United States